SamirNabadov/DevOps-Automation-Toolkit/README.md

 1. **Preparation**: Sets up Git configuration and installs Python dependencies from `requirement.txt`.
 2. **Script Execution**: Runs `main.py`, which contains the logic for deploying the project to Kubernetes, managing CI/CD configurations, and handling Kubernetes and Helm charts deployments.

-This job is tagged as `operation-03` and requires manual intervention to trigger, providing an additional layer of control before changes are deployed.
+This job is tagged as `operation` and requires manual intervention to trigger, providing an additional layer of control before changes are deployed.

 ## Customizing Pipeline Variables